-Training sessions may be held at our franchise headquarters in Dillon, Montana, or our company-owned bakery in Bozeman, Montana.
+Training sessions will be held at our franchise headquarters in Dillon, Montana.

 Made-To-Order School: You will attend Made-To-Order School, consisting of five full days of training in Montana.
 This portion of the training is for learning the pace of production, style at the counter, general bakery cafe systems, predictions, and promotion.
 At this time, you will also make observations that will be helpful during start-up, especially noting differences in locations, equipment, and layout.
 Made-To-Order School is led by Dillon trainers and other employees of the Dillon office and will consist of hands-on training in our test lab and in-class sessions.